19 Daily Habits That Make You Less Productive (And What to Do)

 13. A Lack of ‘Hyperfocus’

 One of my favorite reads this year was Chris Bailey’s “Hyperfocus: How to be More Productive in a World of Distractions.”
-This is a book that helps you deliberately manage your attention.

-Bailey says our minds wander on average 47 percent of the day.
-This is due to our brain’s vulnerability to distraction.
+Bailey says our minds wander on average 47% of the day due to our brain’s vulnerability to distraction.

 But by recognizing and being mindful of what’s managing our attention, and what tasks we can control, we can become more productive and do more in less time.